ThaiiRed-Hersh/ThaiiRed-Hersh/README.md

 ## Hi there 👋

 - 🔭 I’m currently working as a web developer in SEDUC-RO
-- 🌱 I’m currently studying Computer Engineering at SAPIENS College
+- 👩🏻‍🎓 Computer Engineering at SAPIENS College
 - 📫 How to reach me:

 <div align="center">